 Lastly, header bidding provides additional transparency for publishers.
 With header bidding, all bidders have an opportunity to bid on every impression opportunity.
 This means publishers are able to see the bid prices for every bid request and assess the true value of their inventory.

 Considerations for Publishers

-Publishers who stuff too many header bidding code in their page header are seeing delays in their page load.
+Publishers who stuff too many header bidding codes in their page header are seeing delays in their page load.
 Even though header bidding is designed to be fast, making all of the bid requests and running the header auction in the browser increases the amount of code being executed and the number of network connections being made, resulting in in slower page load.
 UAM has addressed this by having the UAM server make the calls to the bidders reducing the load on the publishers’ page.

 Header Bidding Today

-There have been enough advances header bidding’s short history that publishers would be hard-pressed to sit on the sideline.
+There have been enough advances in header bidding’s short history that publishers would be hard-pressed to sit on the sideline.
 Server to server header bidding solutions move the network requests to the cloud and allow publishers to work with many header bidders without slowing down the page.
 As a publisher, it’s wise to evaluate each header bidder to ensure it meets your needs.

 For example, UAM is suited for publishers looking for high quality and fast loading ads.
 UAM brings unique Amazon demand through server to server header bidding and lets publishers set up line items with a click of a button.
 It also bodes well for publishers looking for simple maintenance.
 UAM combines all earnings from all bidders and sends you one monthly payment.